To be eligible for Academic Training a student must:

 • Must be authorized before a J-1 student leaves the United States in order to avoid difficulty in reentering for the purpose of academic training.

-• Academic Training does not exceed the period of study in the U.S. – except to satisfy mandatory requirements of the degree program.
+• Academic Training does not exceed the period of study in the U.S.

 Remember, maintaining your J -1 status in the United States is your responsibility.
 You are expected to know and comply with federal regulatory restrictions relative to your status.